 FIX YOUR FORM

 Many might say they want to improve their form but few want to do the work it takes.
-Running drills, practicing arm swing and knee drive feels rudimentary.
+Running drills, and practicing arm swing and knee drive feel rudimentary.
 Then there is core strength; have you seen the slumped torsos at the end of a marathon?
 If good form were easy to get, everyone would have it.

 Good form helps you get faster and prevent injury.
-Think about this – each time your foot lands while running, your body absorbs an impact force equal to 2.5 times your bodyweight.
+Think about this – each time your foot lands while running, your body absorbs an impact force equal to 2.5 times your body weight.
 Do the math.
 Now multiply that by 1,600 steps (an estimate for how many it would take to run one mile in 9 minutes).
 Imagine the pain all that force can cause if your body is not aligned or stabilized properly.